AdiCoder33/Lifeband_MAA/GOOGLE_SIGNIN_SETUP.md

 ### Android:
 - SHA-1 fingerprint is **required**
 - Different fingerprints for debug and release builds
-- Release build requires keystore SHA-1
+- **IMPORTANT:** Your release build currently uses the debug keystore, so you need the debug keystore's SHA-1 in Firebase
+- For true production, create a separate release keystore (see `PRODUCTION_GOOGLE_SIGNIN_FIX.md`)

 ### iOS:
 - Requires iOS Client ID from Firebase